kechiristywang/final_project/README.md

 ## Milestone 1
 Due Date: Thursday November 11th

 I will integrate the data of eligible progression and stable patients into a tsv.
+Data fully loaded into vignette through HT-SEQ steps.
+I will complete an entire first draft of analysis analyzed through the vignette.
 ## Milestone 2
 Due Date: Tuesday November 23rd

+An initial completion of vignette.
+I will complete an entire first draft of analysis analyzed through the vignette.
+Complete the data analysis and begin to describe the analysis results.

 ## Deliverable
 Due Date: December 3rd